stunndard/Nintendo_Switch_Button_Remap/README.md

 ## Installation and requirements

 Just unzip the files downloaded from [Releases](https://github.com/stunndard/Nintendo_Switch_Button_Remap/releases) to the root of your SD card and reboot.
+Use the archive with "AB" suffix for only A-B button swap, or use "ABXY" for A-B and X-Y button swap.
+Choose only one.

 ## System firmware support